iotaledger/high-mobility-blueprints/README.md

 This example connects a car simulator to a charging station simulator and allows the car to pay for charging services.

+## Example 2: MAM

+This example connects to a car simulator on the High-Mobility platform and publishes location changes to a restricted MAM stream on the IOTA tangle.

 ## Requirements:

  - Node 8.9+